 - Admission Without Examination - Supreme Court amends Rule 1A:1 effective December 1, 2018

-The Virginia Board of Bar Examiners (the "Board") is an agency of the Supreme Court of Virginia.
+The Virginia Board of Bar Examiners ("Board") is an agency of the Supreme Court of Virginia.
 In addition, its statutory authority is found in § 54.1-3919 et seq. of the Code of Virginia.
 The Board is responsible for ascertaining the qualifications of applicants for admission to the Bar of Virginia and licensing those applicants who meet those requirements as established by the Supreme Court of Virginia, the Virginia General Assembly, and the Rules and Regulations issued by the Board.

 - Frequently Asked Questions about admission to the Virginia Bar.

-- Information on Admission Without Examination (for persons who may be qualified by virtue of their years of experience in the full-time licensed practice of law in accordance with Rule 1A:1)
+- Information on Admission Without Examination (for persons who may be qualified by virtue of their years of experience in the full-time licensed practice of law in accordance with Rule 1A:1).

 - Information on the Law Reader Program.